 - Once the pudding is ready, pour it in your baked pie crust and refrigerate it until it sets and its completely cooled.

 - Top with homemade whipped cream and chocolate shavings.
-Don’t worry, I have a full blog post on how to make whipped cream.

 - Devour.
 The end.